chuc92man/docker-stacks/datacube-notebook/README.md

   --set postgresqlPassword=localuser1234,postgresqlDatabase=datacube
 ```

-The corrisponding test configuration, `/home/jovyan/.datacube.conf`, would then look as per below:
+The corresponding test configuration, `/home/jovyan/.datacube.conf`, would then look as per below:

 ```
 [datacube]